Bandhavgarh Tiger Reserve — location and key facts

 The most remote buffer zone — Panpatha Wildlife Sanctuary forms part of this zone.
 Entry via Pachpedi gate (55 km from Umaria).

-Each safari session runs approximately 4–4.5 hours for morning and 3 hours for evening.
+Each safari session runs approximately 4-4.5 hours in the morning and 3 hours in the evening.
+Exact clock times shift through the year based on sunrise and sunset:

-Jeep (Single Seat): Individual seat booking in a shared jeep with other tourists.
-Guide and driver shared across the vehicle.
+• Jeep (Single Seat): Individual seat booking in a shared jeep with other tourists.
+Guide and driver are shared across the vehicle.

-Canter (Single Seat): A 20-seat open vehicle with shared booking only.
-It is more economical per seat.
+• Canter (Single Seat): A 20-seat open vehicle with shared booking only.
+It is more economical per seat than a jeep.

 Guide is mandatory on every safari.
 Guide and vehicle charges are paid separately at the gate on safari day and are NOT included in the online permit fee.